SystemsApproach/security/crypto.rst

 Even then there may be problems of implementation that will only get discovered by the scrutiny of those looking at and using the algorithm.
-And in many cases, we just have to rely on the fact that no-ne has yet found a viable way to break the cipher.
+And in many cases, we just have to rely on the fact that no-one has yet found a viable way to break the cipher.
 Fortunately, there are plenty of people who will try to break ciphers and who will let it be widely known when they have succeeded.